 (The Japanese translation is “Vive no ra chigai,” although we’re not certain that the Japanese actually use the phrase.)

-But what if you’re allergic to seafood, a vegetarian, vegan, kosher, unable to eat raw foods, and so forth?
+What if you’re allergic to seafood, a vegetarian, vegan, kosher, unable to eat raw foods, and so forth?

 You can create a kindred dish that we’ll call a plateau des légumes, a tiered platter of gorgeous vegetables (photo #2).